individual11/xmas-battle/README.md

 $ npm install
 ```

-You will want to change some stuff in the server.js, (which I will move to a config one of these days.)
+You will want to change some stuff in the server.js before starting it, (which I will move to a config one of these days.)